NgspiceTclBridge - drive ngspice (shared library) from TclTop, Main, Index

 Package loading and initialization:

-Pass resistor divider circuit to Ngspice, and start the run background thread:
+Pass resistor divider circuit to Ngspice, and start the run (in background thread), and wait for completion:

 Get vector data dictionary saved in internal buffer: